lbux/aws-connect-supervisor-app/rest-service/README.md

-README for /rest-service
+## README for /rest-service

-**TO-DO**:
+### _TO-DO:_

-- change magic start and end epoch times to last 30 seconds
+- Change magic start and end epoch times to the last 30 seconds.
-- move all objects and records to /util
-- create InsightController (with /insights endpoint) that calls all other controllers
-  - check and save output JSON format
+- Save output in JSON format.
-  - move queue store from connect handler to insight controller
-- change avghandletime queue id from basic to iter over all queues
+- Change 'avghandletime' queue ID to iterate over all queues.
-- make QueueStore a hashmap instead of arraylist
-- check unused imports in all files
+- Check for unused imports in all files.